turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 pry(main)> "This is our greeting: #{greeting}"
 => "This is our greeting: hello world"
+# this is an example of string interpolation, which you learned about in Mod0
 ```

 Since *we* define variables, we can also reassign them.
 Once reassigned, the original return value is gone - it can not be recalled with that variable.